Economics to trump politics in Turkey's rift with Iran

 Turkey, a reluctant partner in the U.S.-led coalition and which shares the oldest unchanged frontier in the Middle East with Iran, is gradually increasing its role.

-A programme with Washington to train and equip predominantly Sunni Syrian rebels, who could find themselves confronting Iranian-backed groups, is expected to begin in the coming weeks.
+A program with Washington to train and equip predominantly Sunni Syrian rebels, who could find themselves confronting Iranian-backed groups, is expected to begin in the coming weeks.

 “If we’re more involved in the Middle Eastern equation we’ll come up against Iran, because they’re on the ground,” Dincer said.